chikinn/battle-line/README.md

 ## Available players
 * **Kenny** (`kenny`) by RK<br>
-  Veteran AI also skilled at Hanabi, plays at random, never draws tactics
+  Veteran AI also skilled at Skat, plays at random, never draws tactics
 * **Tactful** (`tactful`) by RK<br>
   Like Kenny but draws and plays only tactics
 * **Racist** (`racist`) by Jake Kaspar<br>